How to Be a Successful Writer for Listverse

 Write Your List

+Summarizing Content and Including Sources.
 Once you have your ten items, take the time to consume each source.
-For example, if your source is a BBC article, find the story and message before compressing them into an entry of around 180 words.
+For example, if your source is a BBC article, summarize the story into an entry of around 180 words.
 This number is just my own rule but it helps me to reach the 1,800 minimum word count for a Listverse list.
 At the time of writing this, any lists with a lower count won't get accepted.
 Again, take your time.
 A good list cannot be written in a few hours.

 Editing Gives You the Edge